theraccoonbear/mkproj/README.md

 ```
 {
     "start": "...",      // runs the compiled JS
     "to-ts": "...",      // if you've copied your existing `.js` sources to `./src` it'll recursively rename them to `.ts`
-    "build": "tsc",         // compile your code
+    "build": "...",      // compile your code
-    "build:watch": "tsc -w" // compile the code in watch mode
+    "build:watch": "..." // compile the code in watch mode
 }
 ```